zhxchd/banditron/README.md

 # Update

-I found this idea of adjusting gamma value to minimize expected number of errors has been well studied by [Valizadegan (KDD '11)](https://dl.acm.org/doi/10.1145/2020408.2020445).
+I found this idea of adjusting gamma value to minimize expected number of errors has been well studied by [Valizadegan et al (KDD '11)](https://dl.acm.org/doi/10.1145/2020408.2020445).
 Hence further research on this topic will not be continued and this repository is now archived.